In this article

 Think before you click

-When you get e-mails and text messages, take a minute before you click on any links.
-Some fraudsters are pretending to be legitimate companies, and sometimes they’ll set up fake websites that look like the real thing.
+When you get emails and text messages, take a minute before you click on any links.
+Some fraudsters pretend to be legitimate companies, and sometimes, they’ll set up fake websites that look real.

-Check the URLs by hovering over them before you click on anything.
+You can check the URLs (web addresses) by hovering over them before you click on anything.
 If there are grammatical errors or the webpage content doesn’t match up, it could be a phishing scam.

 Check who’s calling you